mongator/documentation/mandango/query-cache.rst

 the full user to the database and then you have the full user.
 So you query the full even if you are going to work only with few of its fields.

-What does Mandango do?
-Mandango saves automatically the fields you use in each query and it queries only those fields::
+What does Mongator do?
+Mongator saves automatically the fields you use in each query and it queries only those fields::

     // first time